Loading...

 How to consume Chicken Sausage, Fried Egg without glucose spikes

-Incorporate vegetables like spinach, bell peppers, or broccoli into your meal.
-These can help slow down the absorption of sugar.
+Add vegetables like spinach, bell peppers, or broccoli to your meal.
+The fiber can help slow down the absorption of glucose.

 Include Whole Grains